AnitaYCheng/anitaycheng.github.io/src/posts/cfasummit24-1.md

 Last fireside chat on the CFA Summit main stage this morning is with Dr. Safiya Noble and Khari Johnson.

-At first, people thought code was neutral because “it’s just math” but Safiya’s book “Algorithms of Oppression” looked into the the results of keyword searches.
+At first, people thought code was neutral because “it’s just math” but Safiya’s book “Algorithms of Oppression” looked into the results of keyword searches.
 Asian and Black women were associated with pornography in search engines.
 People said “that’s what people are searching for” but is that what Asian and Black women are searching for?
 (We’re people too!)

 Government has to be the guardrails for runaway tech, although we don’t have good enforcement mechanisms right now.
 Maybe the FTC.
 There has been a lot of deregulation happening, with lots of tax breaks going to some of the largest, most powerful companies in the world.
 Government needs to hold companies accountable.
 And Gen Z is not having it, so we might recoup some losses there.